blackducksoftware/perceptor-scanner/README.md

 ## Getting involved

-These repositories represent refactoring of previous work in blackduck's ose-scanner, and the blackduck perceptor prototype release which is in alpha now.
-To get involved, create an issue, submit a PR, or directly ping the developers in your issue).
+These repositories represent refactoring of previous work in blackduck's ose-scanner, and the blackduck perceptor.

+To get involved, create an issue, submit a PR, or directly ping the developers in your issue.

-We welcome new contributors !
+We welcome new contributors!

 ## See also